datavaluepeople/dvp-defining-docs/sales_and_marketing.md

 ## Mindset

 Both the arrival of prospects and their conversion are highly stochastic processes, and more driven by factors outside our control than project work.
-We invest our energy in increasing the likelihood of being found/finding opportunities beyond the period of action.
+We prioritise efforts that continue to increase the likelihood of being found / finding opportunities and bring us value over time, rather than efforts that only produce results in the moment — for example, writing blog posts is better than cold emailing.

 ## Network